Obituary of James Birch

-At his request, a celebration of life bar-be-que will take place from noon – 3:00 pm on October 19, 2019 at Henry Cowell State Park in Felton, CA. The family would like to thank the Visiting Angels of Scotts Valley for their compassionate caregiving, especially Sersi Throop.To send flowers to the family of James Birch, please visit Tribute Store
+At his request, a celebration of life bar-be-que will take place from noon – 3:00 pm on October 19, 2019 at Henry Cowell State Park in Felton, CA. The family would like to thank the Visiting Angels of Scotts Valley for their compassionate caregiving, especially Sersi Throop.To plant a tree in memory of James Birch, please visit Tribute Store

 Santa Cruz Mission Chapel

 California License FD#: 1476